missingno999/RPSbot/README.txt

 Scissors.
 Sci Rep 6, 20479 (2016). https://doi.org/10.1038/srep20479

 Removed a single space from the manual (and updated it to warn users about the trainers' class name being cut off when it's too long to display nicely)

+3/29/2020
+V 1.2.1B

+Didn't change the code, just added a quick start guide

+Also added to the manual a link to the PyTorch website for installing